gdsbook/book/notebooks/08_point_pattern_analysis.md

 from pointpats import distance_statistics, QStatistic, random, PointPattern
 ```

 For the purposes of illustration, it also helps to provide a pattern derived from a known *completely spatially random* process.
 That is, the location and number of points is totally random; there is neither clustering nor dispersion.
-In point pattern analysis, this is known as a *poisson point process*.
+In point pattern analysis, this is known as a *Poisson point process*.

 To simulate these processes from a given point set, you can use the `pointpats.random` module.